HeartWise-AI/DeepRV_Docker/README.md

    - `use_mvit`: Boolean to use MViT model
    - `video_path`: Path to the videos folder
    - `num_workers`: Number of workers for the dataloader
+   - `preprocessing_workers`: Number of workers for the preprocessing (DICOM to AVI conversion - unused if input is AVI)
    - `eval_granularity`: Granularity of the evaluation **(options: `video`, `examen`, `video examen`)**

 ## 🐳 Docker